grid-control/grid-control/docs/config.rst

     Specify dataset location filter.
 Dataset without locations have the filter whitelist applied

-* ``<datasource> location filter plugin`` = <plugin> (Default: 'StrictListFilter') Specifiy plugin that is used to filter the list
+* ``<datasource> location filter plugin`` = <plugin> (Default: 'StrictListFilter') Specify plugin that is used to filter the list

     List of available filters:
      * MediumListFilter_ (alias: try_strict)